ngrewe/digitalocean_flocker_plugin/README.md

 * DO only allows you to mount 5 volumes to a single droplet
 * It is not yet enforced that clusters only span a single region
-* Effectively untested
+* Not extensively tested

 License
 -------
-Apache 2.0
+Copyright 2016 Niels Grewe

+Licensed under the Apache License, Version 2.0.